ukrainian-serge/CAPSTONE.io/index.md

 <p style="text-align:left;">Lawrence Edward Page is an American computer scientist and Internet entrepreneur.
 He is best known for being one of the co-founders of Google along with Sergey Brin.
 Page was the chief executive officer of Alphabet Inc. until stepping down on December 3, 2019</p>

 <img src="./imgs_charts/larry_page.jpg" style="float: center"
-         height="300" width="400">
+         height="200" width="300">

 *‘It’s not necessary to go to school to launch a business.
-I read a whole shelf of business books and that was basically all I needed’.*
+I read a whole shelf of business books and that was basically all I needed’. **~ Larry Page***

-**~ Larry Page**

 - [Books list](http://www.favobooks.com/enterpreneurs/110-Larry-Page-books-that-stimulate-your-mind.html) he was influenced by